ggonnella/fastsubtrees/README.md

 values are stored.
 The attributes are also stored in the same deep-first traversal order as the tree IDs.

+#### Tree construction algorithm

+The tree construction algorithm used here is the following, where the input data consists of 2-tuples ``(element_id, parent_id)`` and the maximum node ID m is not much larger than the number of IDs n.

+1. iteration over the input data to construct a table _P_ of parents by ID, i.e. ``P[element_id]=parent_id`` if ``element_id`` is in the tree, and ``P[element_id]=UNDEF`` if not, where UNDEF is a special value.
+This requires _O(n)_ steps
+for reading the IDs and _O(m)_ steps for writing either the ID or the _UNDEF_ value to _P_; since _m>=n_, the total time is in _O(m)_.
+2. iteration over table _P_: for each element the tree is climbed to the roo to compute the size of the subtree of each node stored in a table _S_.
+This operation requires _O(n*d)_ time, where _d_ is the height of the node, which is in average case much lower than _m_ and d=m is the worst case.
+3. construction of the tree data _D_, consisting of the depth first order of the nodes, and of the list _C_ of the coordinates of all nodes in the tree data, by id.
+For this operation, first the root is added to _D_ and _C_, then for each other node _x_ in _P_, the tree is climbed and nodes added to a stack until the next not-yet-added ancestor is found.
+The position where to add it this node is computed by the next free position in the subtree of its parent (which must have been already added, by definition, thus the next free position in its subtree is known).
+After this, the next stack element is added, until _x_ is added.
+Although this operation also requires climbing the tree, it takes in total _O(n)_ time, since each node is added only once.

+#### Parallelizing the tree construction

+Currently the slowest step of the construction, detailed in the previous section, is the second, i.e. the computation of _S_.
+Since each node must be count in the subtree size of all its ancestors, there is no easy way to reduce the time from _O(n*h)_.

+To parallelize this step, one divides the parents table into _t_ slices, and assign each to a different sub-process (not thread, because of the GIL).
+Each sub-process would then count the subtree sizes in the slice only.
+A version implemented with a shared table and a lock was too slow, since access to the table was concurrent among the sub-processes.
+In the current version, instead, each sub-process makes a own subtree sizes _S'_ table.
+The sub-processes _S'_ tables are summed up after completion for obtaining the _S_ table.

+This option can be activated in the CLI using the ``--processes P`` option, or in the API setting the ``nprocesses`` argument of ``Tree.construct`` and related methods.
+Benchmarks show that the parallel version did not significantly improve the performance on constructing the NCBI taxonomy tree, likely because of the overhead of process starting, array _S'_ initialization and summing up of all _S'_ to _S_ after completion.

 ## Community guidelines

 Contributions to the software are welcome.
 Please clone this repository